 In the depths of the engine, stinking and black, was the place where the oil goes in (Sorry, I don't know the technical terms!).
 Balanced, red hot, next to it, was the lid to it.
 The lid, plus a fair proportion of the engine, had a thin coating of oil, which had been shaken out all over the place during the journey.

+I screwed the lid back into place and carried on my chores, surrounded by the smell of burning oil.
 Naturally, when I mentioned the lack of lid, and loss of oil to Mr Spanner, he went to 'fix' the problem.

 He replaced the lost oil by pouring in as much oil as would fit.
 The engine, now seriously over filled, belched out black smoke so thick that cars following thought it was about to explode.
 Up one hill, the cars behind had to stop and back off, as the evil-fume-spewing car completely obscured visibility.
 It was an embarrassment for the best part of a week.